-- All Ringette members should adhere to Facility restrictions related to spaces.
-Spaces could include: - Player only spaces - No Showering - Spectator only sections - Limit use of dressing rooms - If there is ability for pre-event warm up and cool down participants should tryto: - Warm up/cool down outside in the parking lot - Must maintain social distance between teammates and coaches - During on-ice events: - When on the benches participants and coaches must maintain social distance.
-Water breaks must be spaced out for athletes no "team water breaks" athletes CANNOT spit water out onto the ice or onto the bench.
+All Ringette members should adhere to Facility restrictions related to spaces.
+Spaces could include: Player only spaces No Showering Spectator only sections Limit use of dressing rooms If there is ability for pre-event warm up and cool down participants should try to: Warm up/cool down outside in the parking lot Must maintain social distance between teammates and coaches During on-ice events: When on the benches participants and coaches must maintain social distance.
+Water breaks must be spaced out for athletes no

-PARTICIPANT HEALTH AND SAFETY REQUIREMENTS

-All ringette related activities must comply by these basic safety requirements
+PARTICIPANT HEALTH AND SAFETY REQUIREMENTS All ringette related activities must comply by these basic safety requirements